Magnus031/Mini-Program-Practice/README.md

 # Mini-Program-Practice
+Hello to come to my repository!
-This is a repository that I have done for my WeChat Mini program practice Lessons/(Also include some my try)
+This is a repository that I have done for my WeChat Mini program practice Lessons!
+> The main Languages are
+> * HTML
+> * CSS
+> * JavaScript